Website The Bay School of SF

 The Ideal Candidate

 - Finds resonance with The Bay School mission, philosophy, and precepts;

 - Dedicates themselves to anti-bias and equity work and understands the social justice dimensions of education;

 - Commits to ongoing professional growth;

 - Enjoys being in a high school community;

 - Is comfortable teaching skills-based courses, whether core interdisciplinary courses for grades 9-11 or humanities electives for grades 11-12;

 - Values individual learning profiles by teaching in multiple modalities and offering differentiated instruction;

 - Employs and is excited by student-centered teaching strategies (project-based, place-based, problem-based, and experiential learning);

-- Brings a diversity of teaching and life experiences to their work;
+- Has experience teaching secondary education and brings a diversity of teaching and life experiences to their work;

 - Values collaboration, teamwork, and feedback as a part of professional growth;